New Study Shows Rehab Best for Meniscus Tears

 A recent study out of Norway had very interesting result to report about meniscus tears.
-Outside of large traumas to the knee that require surgery, rehabilitation is the best and first choice.
+Outside of large traumas to the knee that require surgery, rehab Columbia is the best and first choice.
 This study followed a population that participated in a 12 week rehabilitation program for strengthening the muscle around the knee.
 Then compared them to another population that had Arthroscopy for the injury and found no difference between the two.

 What does this mean, what is the take away message from this article?
 Outside of large traumas and severely reduced function because of an injury, (often times catching or locking of the knee is common with a specific type of meniscus tear) rehabilitation for the injured area should be done first.
 This is method is being implemented more with all types of injuries.
 A well designed rehabilitation plan should be followed prior to any surgeries, and then if no documentable change is noted or they become worse during treatment, then they are a surgical candidate.
 Another great fact from the article is they offered patients surgery after the exercise program was completed if they were not satisfied with the end result.
 The people that chose the surgery had no change after.